Instructions for Editors

-- This process (submission -> send feedback) can be repeated for as long as necessary, but keep in mind the deadline (to be determined) by which we hope all authors will know that their abstract has been/will be accepted.
+- This process (submission -> send feedback) can be repeated for as long as necessary, but keep in mind the deadline (1 May) by which we hope all authors will know whether their abstract has been/will be accepted.

-- If/when you are ready to accept the submission (please do not do this before the organizers give this clearance), before approving an abstract, please use the Validate button to clear up issues.
+- If/when we are ready to accept the submission (please do not do this before the organizers give this clearance), before approving an abstract, please use the Validate button to clear up issues.
 Although you can approve a manuscript with issues, authors will have to resolve them before they can complete the submission process.
 When you click “Approve”, it will bring up an email you can customize to send to the authors.

-- We have not yet set final deadlines, but best practice is to start working with the author within a week of receipt.
+- Best practice is to start working with the author within a week of receipt.
 You may also see one of us from the Programme Committee adding comments or making language corrections, but we will not take the decision away from you of whether or not to accept any abstract for your symposium, unless it is deemed unsuitable for inclusion in the conference.

 - All technical editors can use the Flag option to voice an opinion about whether or not to accept or reject an abstract from their symposium or section.
 This does not represent the final opinion sent to the author but rather a polling tool for use when more than one person is involved.
 The lead technical editor (typically the organizer of the symposium) renders the final decision and communicates this with the author.

 - The most frequent non-compliance with the journal’s standards, which need to be corrected are: missing authors’ affiliations, non-active or missing links (URLs), incorrect citing of the references (reference cited in text does not match reference from list), and non-expansion of acronyms at first use.
 There are also typos and wording issues, particularly, but not exclusively from authors for whom English is not primary.
 Titles should be in title case (e.g., Title of Awesome Talk: Why are we here?).
 Please read all content carefully: you are acting both as an editor and reviewer.
 If in doubt, seek a second opinion from your co-organizers or email@example.com.